Nestlé Waters Permit Renewal in Chaffee County

 Decisions to approve the permits was made by three elected Chaffee County Board of Commissioners.
 Extensive public meetings were held to incorporate community input in this permitting process.
 In 2008 and 2009, as part of the 1041 permitting process, independent consultants were hired by the County (at NWNA’s expense) to thoroughly review NWNA’s data and provide independent opinions of their own findings.
 All data was made public and vetted through seven public hearings.

-In 2019 NWNA’s 1041 permit is subject to renewal by the Chaffee County Board of Commissioners.
-The process involves a formal application submission and scheduled public meetings with the Board who, with other County officials, will review the application.
+In 2019 NWNA’s 1041 permit was subject to renewal by the Chaffee County Board of Commissioners.
+The process involves a formal application submission for a permit extension and scheduled public meetings with the Board who, with other County officials, will review the application.
+NWNA’s 1041 permit extension request will be considered at the Chaffee County Board of Commissioners meeting in April of 2020.